7+ Reasons Not To Get a Mill Kitchen Bin Subscription

 Food waste, however, particularly at the individual level, does not seem to be one of these problems.
 It’s a local problem that requires local, dynamic, and unique solutions, many of which are not capital-intensive, particularly relative to the levels of capital venture firms can and do invest.

 I’m not necessarily out to trash the people who started Mill.
-I don’t even know who they are, and I assume there are good intentions behind the product and service.
+I don’t know them, and I assume there are good intentions behind the product and service.
 But I do hope to prevent unsuspecting do-gooders from wasting money on greenwashed garbage that doesn’t actually solve anything.

-And if the founders of Mill are well-connected in Silicon Valley as their brand implies, they certainly know the lucrative benefits to investors of subscription models, especially those not fully utilized by their customers.
+The founders of Mill are well-connected in Silicon Valley (at least one of their founders started Nest).
+They certainly know the lucrative benefits to investors of personal data and subscription models, especially those not fully utilized by their customers.
 Many Mill customers would likely not make the most of their subscription, given the consistent effort required to process the food waste, ship the dehydrated food scraps, and send back the appliance when they’re ready to cancel.

 Better Food Waste Solutions Than Expensive Technology